 Then, you have frames with fabric upholstery.
 If that’s something you want, you should think about the materials and colors you would prefer.
 These are all superficial, stylistic choices, but they’ll make all the difference when you see the bed in your room.

 When you take all parts of your bed frame out of the box, lubricate the hardware with WD-40 or beeswax.
 Not only will that allow you to more easily drive in the screws, but it may even prevent premature oxidization.
-A bar of beeswax or even just soap can also lessen the friction between the slats and the bearings — whether the frame is made of wood or metal.
+A bar of beeswax or even just soap can also lessen the friction between the slats and the bearings — and prevent the squeaking.

-Lastly, make sure that the legs of the bed are even, which should prevent the frame from wobbling.
+Lastly, make sure that the legs of the bed are even, which should prevent the frame from wobbling and making noise.
 If you put anti-vibration pads under each of the feet, the bed should be sturdy and slip-proof.

 Check If the Floor Is Squeaking